SydneyMcDonald/Numerical-Methods/README.md

 factors related to data collection and analysis.
 We used these codes in the context of systems of equations representing physical systems to further our understanding of problem solving.

+## Heun.m
+This function uses a numerical method to approximate the solutions to first-order, ordinary differential equations and plot these approximations.

 ## Simpsons.m
 This function is used to numerically estimate the integral of given "x" and "y" values for any given, equally spaced data set using the simpson's 1/3 rule compounded over the amount of intervals.
 If there is